 Lower Maintenance Costs

-It also supports smarter procurement—like tracking warranties and using remanufactured parts—resulting in further cost savings.
+Furthermore, it supports smarter procurement—like tracking warranties and using remanufactured parts—resulting in additional cost savings

 Increased Production and Revenue